parasquid/life.beyondrails.com/content/post/2015-12-18-exploring-query-objects.md

 : Even if I don't appeal to higher authority by mentioning SRP, separating the queries from the `ActiveRecord` model is still a good idea.
 It just makes the whole thing easier to work with because I don't have to scroll through a huge file with the scopes on the first half and the business logic on the second half.
 <hr />

 There you have it.
-I'm still exploring query objects and figuring out a more generlized solution that I can implement in all my projects.
+I'm still exploring query objects and figuring out a more generalized solution that I can implement in all my projects.
 Feedback and comments are highly appreciated!